l3r8yJ/l3r8yj.github.io/_drafts/2024-02-13-confluence-clownship-or-how-to-avoid-meetings.md

 in [Confluence](https://www.atlassian.com/software/confluence)?
 All these endless wiki pages nested inside each other until your monitor runs out.
 Maybe you can remember finding two pages on the same topic that contradict each other?
-It is even better when your codebase matches with confluence wiki only 10–20% of the actual codebase state.
+When your codebase matches with confluence wiki, only 10–20% of the actual codebase state.
-Or when analytics guys never heard about **formatting** before?
+But much better if analysts never heard about formatting before!
 So, what is the reason for it?

 <img width="300" title="Productivity" alt="Productivity" src="/assets/images/making_progress_2x.png">

 # Why?
-I think the main reason is lack of control.
+In my opinion, the main reason is – lack of control.
 Comparing with software development, it's hard to imagine that analysts are cross-reviewing each other, that they had documentation version control, and in some sense, they don't have any "types" that can validate their expressions.
 > A subtle hint at statically typed languages.

-Imagine if they had some sort of CI/CD pipeline that checks their manual documentation work.
+Yes, they had some review and practices, but mainly it's happening from "business" people, not from tech guys, not from the people who are going to develop using this documentation.
-Applying some linting and checkstyle to documents.
+Imagine if they had some sort of CI/CD pipeline that checks their documentation, applying some linting and checkstyle.
 Life would be much better.

 <em/>

-# How to be closer to ~~heaven~~ software development?
+# How to be closer to ~~heaven or hell~~ software development?
-So, I want to share the experience of our team that successfully avoids this confluence **hell**.
+So, I want to share the experience of our team that successfully avoids this confluence hell...
-The **First step** toward purification is moving all your documentation to git repository as [markdown](https://en.wikipedia.org/wiki/Markdown) files.
+The First step toward purification is – moving all your documentation to git repository as [markdown](https://en.wikipedia.org/wiki/Markdown) files.
 So, if we have a structured format – markdown, it means that we can validate it.
-The **Second step** toward God is to add a CI/CD pipeline with linter and checkstyle to beat up on clumsy hands that can't format a piece of text properly.
+The Second step toward God is – to add a CI/CD pipeline with linter and checkstyle to beat up on clumsy hands that can't format a piece of text properly.
-The **Third step**, gates into a Heaven – code review process.
+The Third step, gates into a Heaven – code review process.
 For now, we are close to heaven and developers can control everything that comes into knowledge base, looks cool, isn't it?
 Now, when we come to totalitarianism in documentation,